 Speak less, but with impact

-Evaluations are supposed to be crisp and concise in nature.
 The reason for this is that we do not want to overstuff the speaker with a whole bunch of recommendations which they will find hard to remember and apply.

 Evaluation is most effective when it addresses one or two key areas that can be improved upon and specific actions the speaker can take to improve upon it.

-So, focus on just one, two or at the most three key areas your speaker can improve upon along with specific examples and call to actions as to how they can improve.
+So, focus on just one, two, or at the most three key areas your speaker can improve upon along with specific examples and call to actions as to how they can improve.

-Validate your evaluation with reasons
+Validate your evaluation with appropriate reasons

-The difference between a great evaluation as compared to a novice one is ‘reasons’.
 When providing a recommendation or a commendation to someone, it’s important to back them with reasons and examples.